alan-turing-institute/REG-handbook/content/docs/regular_events/drop-in_sessions.md

 On the schedule, you can see who is hosting the session and a short bio about them.

 Feel free to message the [organisers](https://github.com/alan-turing-institute/research-engineering-group/wiki/Drop%E2%80%90in-Sessions#organisers) ahead of time with your problem on Slack, or just come by!
+There is no need to register in advance.